JoeIMIsu/codingpedia.github.io/_posts/2016-10-10-mongodb-console-commands.md

 ---
 layout: post
-title: Practical MongoDB commands every developer should know
+title: Practical MongoDB shell commands every developer should know
-description: "Practical MongoDB commands every developer should know, or I should know..."
+description: "Practical MongoDB shell commands every developer should know, or I at least should know..."
 author: ama
-permalink: /ama/practical-mongodb-console-commands
+permalink: /ama/practical-mongodb-shell-commands-every-developer-should-know
-published: false
+published: true
 categories: [mongodb]
-tags: [codingpedia bookmarks, mongodb]
+tags: [codingmarks, mongodb]
 ---

-The bookmarks from [www.codingmarks.org](https://www.codingmarks.org/) are persisted in a [MongoDB Server](https://docs.mongodb.com/manual/), currently version 3.2.
- Very often I find in the situation where I need to modify or look for something in the mongo database.
-Experience has taught me that doing it via the shell is one the best ways and it brings you sort of closer to the system.
-So, in this blog post I will list some of the practical MongoDB shell commands I use, as a reminder for later use and maybe somebody else can take advantage of it.
+Public and private [codingmarks](https://www.codingmarks.org/) are persisted in a MongoDB Server](https://docs.mongodb.com/manual/) to persist private and public bookmarks.
+Very often I find myself in the situation, where I need to modify or look for something in the mongo database.
+ What do I do then?
+Well I google it, and most likely I am pointed to the right entry in the [Mongo manual](https://docs.mongodb.com/manual/).
+ With this post I try to consolidate the commands I usually use so that I have one place to come to later...

+> Experience has taught me that interacting with a system via shell commands helps you at understand it better, and sort of brings you closer to it.

   {% include source-code-codingpedia-bookmarks.html %}

-> As a prerequisite you should have a Mongo Server instance running.
+> As a prerequisite one should have a Mongo Server instance running.

 <!--more-->